 - Weight loss.

 - Blurred vision

 - Tingling, numbness, or a ‘pins and needles’ feeling in the lower limbs

 The signs and symptoms develop gradually.
 Many people with type 2 diabetes do not have symptoms and so their condition remains undiagnosed, in some cases for many years.

 - Glycosylated haemoglobin (Hb1Ac) test: This blood test is a measure of a person’s average blood glucose level for the past 2–3 months.
-An HB1Ac level of 6.5% or higher on two separate tests indicates diabetes.

 If diabetes is suspected a doctor may also check a person’s eyes, kidneys, and heart to make sure there has been no damage due to diabetes.